-The Life of Grief Coach Adele
+The Life of Coach Adele

 Drowning in a capsized plane may have been easier than entering widowhood

 Up to this point, navigating the unknown waters of a plane crash, was the most significant challenge in my life, until it wasn’t.
+And life is like that, it can change on a dime… and then what do we do about it?

+Here is my story.
 It was a perfectly sunny day.
 You know the ones, bright, balmy, and filled with the adventures of a 27-year-old.
 Imagine my birds-eye view; sailing high above a patchwork of green fields stitched together by a snaked river that blended into the sea and framed on either side by snow capped mountains.

 We had spent the afternoon dropping out of the sky.
 Then soaring upward again, Windows open breathing in fresh grass and the rush of wind through my hair.